wp-plugins/sirv/readme.txt

 * Greyscale and sepia
 * Brightness, contrast, exposure and more...

-Browse the complete range of Sirv [dynamic imaging processing options](https://sirv.com/resources/documentation/).
+Browse all the [dynamic image processing](https://sirv.com/resources/documentation/) options.

 = Image zoom =

 Sirv loves huge images - it can zoom deep inside them very fast.
-No matter how big, images load quickly in the same way as zooming into Google Maps.
+No matter how big, images load quickly, just like when you zoom into a Google Map.
 Beautiful high-resolution images and full-screen views help to sell products online.
 [Try demos](https://sirv.com/demos/).

 = 360 spin =

-Customers love to spin products around to see them from all sides.
+Customers adore spinning products around to see them from all sides.
 Sirv provides a stunning experience for such images.
 Upload a set of images to Sirv and your 360 spin is immediately ready fo embed in your page.
 It feels incredible on desktop and mobile alike, especially the big full-screen view.
 [Try demos](https://sirv.com/demos/).

 = Price plans =